 This disclaimer is not intended to limit EFSA’s liability in contravention of any requirements laid down in applicable national law nor to exclude its liability for matters which may not be excluded under such law.

-- links must not be used in a defamatory context;
+- be used in a defamatory context;

-- links to the EFSA website should not be displayed alongside advertising.
+- be displayed alongside advertising.

 Copyright © for the entire content of this website unless otherwise stated: European Food Safety Authority – EFSA.
 Re-use is authorised, provided that EFSA is acknowledged as the source of the material.